TimeMachine1994/081925-SvelteTweb/Old Docs01/project_readme_prompt.md

 # LLM SYSTEM CONTEXT — Tributestream App

-You are assisting with a SvelteKit-based web platform called Tributestream: a role-based memorial and livestream system for families and funeral directors.
+You are assisting with a SvelteKit-based web platform called Tributestream: a role-based event and livestream system for families and funeral directors.

 ## Core principles
-- Role-based access: Admin > Owner (memorial creator) > Funeral Director (service provider) > Family Member (invited) > Viewer (public).
+- Role-based access: Admin > Owner (event creator) > Funeral Director (service provider) > Family Member (invited) > Viewer (public).
 - Registration flows differ by entry page:
   - Funeral directors must register at `/register/funeral-home` and require admin approval before they can begin registering owners.
-  - Owners generally arrive via the home page, enter their loved one’s name, and complete the memorial registration form (`/register/loved-one` or the general `/register`).
+  - Owners generally arrive via the home page, enter their loved one’s name, and complete the event registration form (`/register/new-event-and-account` or the general `/register`).
-- Strong admin oversight: approvals for funeral directors, system metrics, user management, and memorial moderation.
+- Strong admin oversight: approvals for funeral directors, system metrics, user management, and event moderation.
 - Livestream integration and permissions: owners and assigned funeral directors can initiate/stop livestreams for a tribute (with appropriate locking and audit logs planned).

 ## High-level goals and documents